 (I had this made for a student's 21st birthday in my Galois theory class during 2015.
 Note how nicely the zeta is drawn, frankly better than some students wrote it on the homework.)

 Kubota L-series, seen near the UConn math department in 2016.
-According to this website the letter L in "L-series" stands for loader or landscaper, so definitely not Langlands, and also they're compact.
+You can find out more about the Kubota Standard L-series here.
+According to this page these L-series are compact (who knew?).
+I think the letter L in "L-series" stands for loader or landscaper, definitely not Langlands.

 An application of advanced math to cooking.
 Read the label carefully.
 (Taken from Crisco olive oil spray.)